umgbhalla/starred/README.md

 ## TypeScript

+- [saoudrizwan/claude-dev](https://github.com/saoudrizwan/claude-dev) - Autonomous coding agent right in your IDE, capable of creating/editing files, executing commands, and more with your permission every step of the way.
 - [pmndrs/leva](https://github.com/pmndrs/leva) - 🌋 React-first components GUI
 - [Nutlope/llamacoder](https://github.com/Nutlope/llamacoder) - Open source Claude Artifacts – built with Llama 3.1 405B
 - [electric-sql/pglite](https://github.com/electric-sql/pglite) - Lightweight Postgres packaged as WASM into a TypeScript library for the browser, Node.js, Bun and Deno from https://electric-sql.com
 - [BuilderIO/micro-agent](https://github.com/BuilderIO/micro-agent) - An AI agent that writes (actually useful) code for you
 - [cohere-ai/cohere-toolkit](https://github.com/cohere-ai/cohere-toolkit) - Cohere Toolkit is a collection of prebuilt components enabling users to quickly build and deploy RAG applications.
 - [Chaoyingz/flect](https://github.com/Chaoyingz/flect) - A full-stack framework that integrates FastAPI and React.
-- [dromzeh/dromzeh.dev](https://github.com/dromzeh/dromzeh.dev) - Source code for my personal site & blog —  deployed on Cloudflare Pages
+- [dromzeh/dromzeh.dev](https://github.com/dromzeh/dromzeh.dev) - Source code for my personal site & blog —  built with NextJS and deployed on Cloudflare Pages
 - [ishaan1013/sandbox](https://github.com/ishaan1013/sandbox) - A cloud-based code editing environment with an AI copilot and real-time collaboration
 - [wandb/openui](https://github.com/wandb/openui) - OpenUI let's you describe UI using your imagination, then see it rendered live.
 - [immich-app/immich](https://github.com/immich-app/immich) - High performance self-hosted photo and video management solution.